joeshisya/joeshisya/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer and 3D artist with a strong background in [Your Background - e.g., "Python, Flutter, and 3D modeling"].
+I'm a passionate software developer and 3D artist.
 I’m always eager to explore new technologies and work on exciting projects.

 ## 🚀 About Me